dmorse/pscf/doc/user-man/binary.rst

 and CentOS, use package management systems that use .rpm package files.
 Instructions are similar to those for Ubuntu/Debian, except for the use of a different package file format and package manager.
 In this case:

-  * Download the pscf<version>.rpm package from the PSCF home page

   * Use the yum command line utility or the Fedora graphical package manager to install the following packages from the appropriate